Are Bees Insects?

 Is a Bee a Bug?

-Now that we have confirmed that bees are insects.
-It is time to consider another common term used to describe them.
+Now that we have confirmed that a bee is an insect, it is time to consider another common term used to describe them.

 We must consider is a bee a bug?
 Insects that are true bugs belong to the Order “Hemiptera” – while honey bees are in the order “Hymenoptera”.
 So no – bees are not true bugs.